m36418o/pandas-challenge/README.md

-# Gaming Data Python Analysis
+# MMORPG Purchase Data Analysis
 ## Summary
 This exercise was completed in collaboration with Ashley Parra (AP).